Learnable Weight Initialization for Volumetric Medical Image Segmentation: Related Work

-Due to the success of the vision transformer models (ViTs) across various computer vision tasks, recent works have focused on investigating their applicability to medical segmentation tasks.
-For volumetric medical image segmentation task, pure-transformer based designs were explored in \cite{swinunet} and \cite{karimi2021convolution}.
-In \cite{karimi2021convolution}, a given volumetric image is divided into 3D patches followed by flattening them to 1D embeddings for learing global representations.
-Swin-unet introduced in \cite{swinunet} is a pure transformer extension of U-Net which takes 2D image slices as input and makes use of shifted window transformer architecture for segmentation.

-Despite having the capability to capture the global structure via self attention, ViTs require pre-training on large-scale datasets to inherent inductive biases and achieve promising performance, thereby limiting their adoption in medical imaging datasets because of the scarcity of the data.
+Due to the success of the vision transformer models (ViTs), recent works have focused on investigating their applicability to medical segmentation tasks \cite{lahoud20223d}.
+For the volumetric medical image segmentation task, pure transformer-based designs were explored in \cite{swinunet} and \cite{karimi2021convolution}.
+Despite having the capability to capture the global structure via self-attention, ViTs require pre-training on large-scale datasets to inherent inductive biases and achieve promising performance \cite{awais2023foundational}, thereby limiting their adoption in medical imaging datasets because of the scarcity of the data.